Sparse and low-rank multivariate Hawkes processes: Introduction

-Another approach is based on self-exciting point processes, such as the Hawkes process~\cite{hawkes1971spectra}.
-Previously used for geophysics, \cite{ogata1998space}, high-frequency finance \cite{bacry2013modelling}, crime activity \cite{mohler2011self}, this model has been also recently used for the modelization of users activity in social networks, see for instance~\cite{crane2008robust, blundell2012modelling, zhou_zha_le_2013, yang2013mixture}.
-The main point is that the structure of the Hawkes model allows to capture the direct influence of a user's action to the others, based on the recurrency and the patterns of actions timestamps.
-It encompasses in the same likelihood the decay of the influence over time, the levels of interaction between nodes, which can be seen as a weighted asymmetrical adjacency matrix, and a baseline intensity, that measures the level of exogeny of a user, namely the spontaneous apparition of an action, with no influence from other nodes of the network.
+Another approach is based on self-exciting point processes, such as the Hawkes process~\citep{hawkes1971spectra}.
+Previously used for geophysics \citep{ogata1998space}, high-frequency finance \citep{bacry2013modelling,bacryHawkesFinance}, crime activity \citep{mohler2011self}, these processes have been recently used for the modelization of users activity in social networks, see for instance~\cite{crane2008robust, blundell2012modelling, zhou2013learning, yang2013mixture}.
+The structure of the Hawkes model allows us to capture the direct influence of a specific user's action on all the future actions of all the users (including himself).
+It encompasses in a single likelihood the decay of the influence over time, the levels of interaction between nodes, which can be seen as a weighted asymmetrical adjacency matrix, and a baseline intensity, that measures the level of exogeneity of a user, namely the spontaneous apparition of an action, with no influence from other nodes of the network.